 An interoperable rostering solution should be able to integrate with ESR and patient care systems to produce a more efficient health workforce; a crucial factor in a post-Covid world that will aid the fight against burnout and the growing NHS backlog.

 With legacy solutions often come complex modular pricing structures.
-There’s usually a hefty set up fee, inflated subscription costs and a bunch of additional modules you don’t realistically need.
-It can be tricky understanding what you’re actually paying for and what functionality you have the need to deploy.
+There’s usually a hefty set-up fee, inflated subscription costs and a bunch of additional modules you don’t realistically need.
+It can be tricky to understand what you’re actually paying for and what functionality you have the need to deploy.

 Unlike legacy software, digital rostering systems are much clearer in sharing what you’ll be paying and what you’ll get in return.
 As the tech is cloud-based, there’s no heavy lifting required (or upfront investment).
 Simply pick which features work for your organisation to create a tailored product guaranteed to generate a return on investment.

 There’s nothing worse than investing in new technology to discover it’s a headache to use.
 And sadly this is a common feature of healthcare solutions.
 Rather than being designed for ease of use, many solutions are still very rigid in how they operate and difficult to navigate quickly.

 However, with user-led digital solutions come a smoother, simpler experience.
 Software should always be as easy to use as possible by users of any technical ability.
 In doing so, it encourages better take up, increases engagement and empowers productivity.
 Features such as drag and drop, swipe and save, wishlists and push notifications are all simple touchpoints that improve the user interface.

 This is a crucial consideration for a process intrinsically complex, such as rostering a healthcare workforce, with complex constraints, high pressure environments and huge demands in flexibility.
 And who said scheduling had to be boring?